Facebook Competition Terms and Conditions

 If you wrote a 5-year career plan anytime since 2015, I bet you didn’t expect the storm of 2020.

-Many Lawyers have had their work, their practices and their careers upended by the COVID crisis.
+Many Lawyers in Australia have had their work, their practices and their careers upended by the COVID crisis.

 Some have experienced the positives.
 More work (and more business-critical work) has boosted their skill set and brought them closer to key stakeholders.
 Other corporate Lawyers are facing reduced hours, redundancy or seemingly insurmountable workloads.